The blog of Academe Magazine. Opinions published here do not necessarily represent the policies of the AAUP.

 The right-wing Cardinal Newman Society identified 20 “scandalous commencement speakers and honorees at Catholic colleges in 2014,” and hundreds more in past years.
 The Cardinal Newman Society is vastly more influential than most students and faculty on college campuses because its supporters include wealthy donors who exercise undue influence over campus administrators.
 The group notes that “367,000 signers joined The Cardinal Newman Society’s petition urging Notre Dame to rescind the invitation” to President Obama in 2009.
 That dwarfs the size of any other attempted disinvitation.

 The Cardinal Newman Society was particularly upset at these 20 speakers and honorees in 2014 because the group had generally been very successful at intimidating college administrators, driving down the number of “scandalous” speakers to 6 in 2013 and making “The Vagina Monologues” the most frequently banned play in America.
-That’s the real danger of disinvitations, is that it leads to the preemptive censorship of invitations never offered.
+That’s the real danger of disinvitations, if it leads to the preemptive censorship of invitations never offered.

 As Ward Churchill noted to me, “Beyond the pattern of invitations being withdrawn after they’ve been extended and accepted, there are all the invitations that are no longer extended in the first place.
 From 1990-2004 was speaking on campuses at least 4 times per month on overage, and turning down at least half as many invitations as I was able to accept.
 From the fall semester of 2005 onward, I’ve averaged a couple times per semester at best (probably less), and the majority of those have been at schools in Canada.
 You do the math.”
 The most common kind of censorship on campus is the lack of an invitation due to fear, not the disinvitation that is only the visible tip of an iceberg.